Technical Assistance and Workforce Development

 Pre-Application Procedure

 Preapplication coordination is required.
+An environmental impact statement is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Pre-application coordination may be required.
-This program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-To the extent funding is available for discretionary activities, FTA will publish specific application instructions in a notice of funding opportunity or through program manager directed request for an application.
+Applicants should consult FTA Circular 6100.1E, "Research, Technical Assistance and Training Program: Application Instructions".

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-In addition, FTA guidance for this program can be found in FTA Circular 6100.1E, "Research, Technical Assistance and Training Program: Application Instructions and Program Management Guidelines."
-Potential applicants should follow the instructions in this Circular, which may be found at the FTA website at https://www.transit.dot.gov/regulations-and-guidance/fta-circulars/final-circulars.
+FTA outlines the application requirements and merit process in each grant program Notice of Funding Opportunity (NOFO) solicitation for proposals.
+Applicants are required to use Grants.gov to apply for funds.
+Accepted competitive applications are subject to evaluation.
+Applications are made to the Headquarters office of the Federal Transit Administration.
+Grant Agreement or Cooperative Agreement payments are made in a monthly web-based e-Invoicing system upon approval by the Program Manager.
+This program is subject to the provisions of FTA Circular 6100.1E, "Research, Technical Assistance and Training Program: Application Instructions and Program Management Guidelines."
+FTA Circular 5010.1E, "Award Management Requirements," assist recipients in administering, managing and reporting responsibilities.
+Potential applicants should follow the instructions in these Circulars, which may be found at the FTA website at https://www.transit.dot.gov/regulations-and-guidance/fta-circulars/final-circulars.

 Award Procedure

-An FTA agreement award obligating Federal funds is reflected in either a grant agreement, contract, interagency agreement, and/or cooperative agreement.
+FTA's method of entering into an Award (obligation) of Federal assistance (funds) is through: grant agreements, cooperative agreements, interagency agreements, and/or use contracts as a procurement mechanism (to purchase services for the direct benefit or use of the Federal Government).
 Grants and cooperative agreements are awarded electronically using FTA's online systems - the Transit Award Management System (TrAMS).
-A pre-requisite to work with the government and apply for Federal funds, includes having a valid Data Universal Numbering System (DUNS) number, must register in grants.gov; be registered with the System for Award Management (SAM) and continue to maintain an active SAM registration with the current information at all times during which the organization has an active Federal award.
 To access this web-based system, a user name and password are needed and can be obtained by contacting the appropriate FTA staff.
 The Federal Transit Administrator makes the final decision to approve a project.
-To access funds, the recipient must execute the Agreement and be set-up in FTA's financial system.
+To access funds, the recipient must execute the Agreement and be set-up in FTA's e-Invoicing financial system.
 Technical assistance and standards activities funded under this section require an evaluation of the project activities and reporting of measurable outcomes and impacts of the programs' results.

 Deadlines